ActualCookie88/IntroToAIProjects/README.md

 Each project is self-contained.
 Navigate into a project folder and follow its README for setup and execution.

 ## Interactive Demo
+Below is a link to an interactive visual demo of the 8-puzzle.
 [Link here](https://ActualCookie88.github.io/IntroToAIProjects/visualizer.html)

 ## Technologies Used